ErikBjare/gptme/scripts/vim/README.md

     :PlugInstall

-### Manual Installation

-Copy the contents of this directory to your ~/.vim directory:

-    cp -r plugin doc ~/.vim/

 ## Usage

 The plugin provides both a command and a default mapping:

-- `:gptme` - Prompts for input and runs gptme with context
+- `:Gptme` - Prompts for input and runs gptme with context
-- `<Leader>g` - Same as :gptme (usually `\g`)
+- `<Leader>g` - Same as `:Gptme`

 When invoked, it will:
 1. Prompt for your input
-2. Get context from around your cursor
+1. Get lines around cursor as context
+1. Get file content as context
-3. Run gptme with both inputs
-4. Show the result in a new buffer
+1. Run gptme with the prompt and context interactively in a new buffer

 ## Configuration

 You can configure the following settings in your `.vimrc`:

 ### Context Lines

 Set the number of context lines to include before and after cursor (default: 3):